nomadturk/openresty-install/README.md

 Miranis Openstacks Debian<br>
 DigitalOcean Debian Droplets (Eventhough DO gave me a lot off dropping connections from different locations whilst all my other ssh connections were flawless, all the test were success)<br>

+You need a FRESH Debian 7 installation for this to run the way it is intended.
+It might still run but it's not tested...

 You can run it with: